alextbradley/Contact-angle-hysteresis-PRF/README.md

-# Contact_angle_hysteresis_public
+# Bendotaxis with contact angle hysteresis
- Code to run simulations and produce figures in contact angle hysteresis paper
+Code to run simulations and produce figures for Bradley et al. 2021 ("When does contact angle hysteresis prevent bendotaxis?")